ThijsCarriere/Master-Thesis/README.md

 In this folder, the data used in this project (public TIMSS data) is pre-processed to a workable format.
 The markdown document can be used to execute the pre-processing steps taken.
 The raw data sets can be found in this folder as well.
 The TIMSS user guide, that is used as a base for the chosen pre-processing steps, is added to this folder as well.
 <br><br>
 **3. Simulations:**
+In this folder, simulations are run to get more insights in the MIMIC model and in what outcomes of the DIF analyses and explanations can look like.
+In the markdown documents, different simulations are run.
+These simulations can be recreated with those files.

 <br><br>
-This repository will be updated during this project regulary.
+The repository will be updated during this project regularly and folders will be added.

 If you have any questions about this project, you can always contact me by sending an e-mail to t.c.carriere@uu.nl.